Reya-Labs/voltz-risk-engine/README.md

 3) The modelling of different fixed-rate market conditions, actor leverages, and market APY volatilities.
 4) All protocol parameters defined in the litepaper are implemented, and can be set by the user.
 5) The use of ```Optuna``` to perform optimisation of the protocol parameters and fee structure parameters.
 6) A repository of scraped historic APY data from Aave, Compound, Euler, and other popular DeFi platforms.
+7) Value-at-risk implmentations through the ```RiskMetrics``` class.

+For further details on the methology behind the Risk Engine and its associated optimisation, please see the dedictaed Risk Engine explainer article at ```<TO BE ADDED VERY SOON>```.

 ## Extracting and Scraping Data
 ``` APYExtractor.py```: Scrapes relevant APY time series data from LoanScan (https://loanscan.io/), saving them as a Pandas DataFrame